-5.3 B.E (Honours) Degree
+5.1 B.E (Honours) Degree

 A student shall be eligible to get Under Graduate degree with Honours, if he/she completes an additional 20 credits.
-Thus the total credits are 186.
-Out of 186 credits(147credits for lateral entry students), 20 credits must be earned by studying additional course offered by the same or allied Departments (listed in Annexure-II) in sixth, seventh and eighth semesters.
-These additional 20 credits could be acquired through the MOOC courses of SWAYAM portal also.
+Thus the total credits are 193.
+Out of 193 credits (152 credits for lateral entry students), 20 credits must be earned by studying additional course offered by the same or allied Departments (listed in Annexure) in the fifth, sixth and seventh semesters.

-5.4 B.E Degree with Minor Engineering
+5.2 B.E Degree with Minor Engineering

 A student shall be eligible to get Under Graduate degree with additional Minor Engineering, if he/she completes an additional 20 credits.
-Out of the 186 credits, 20 credits must be earned from the courses offered by any one of the Departments (listed in Annexure-II) in the Faculty of Engineering and Technology in sixth, seventh and eighth semesters.
-These additional 20 credits could be acquired through the MOOC courses offered in SWAYAM portal also.
+Out of the 193 credits, 20 credits must be earned from the courses offered by any one of the Departments (listed in Annexure) in the Faculty of Engineering and Technology in fifth, sixth and seventh semesters.